 Steventon Choral Society’s Diamond Jubilee Year continued with a Mendelssohn Evening on Palm Sunday, April 14th.
 The choir sang two anthems, excerpts from Hymn and Praise and excerpts from Elijah for a small but appreciative audience at St Michael & All Angels Church in Steventon.
 Joining soloists from the choir was guest soloist, Leslie Macleod Miller.
-Proceeds from the concert were given to the Church for its fabric fund.
+Proceeds of £200 from the concert were given to the Church for its fabric fund.

 Read the full concert report

 A Mendelssohn Evening in Steventon Parish Church

 Please join us in 2019 as we celebrate 60 years of Steventon Choral Society

 More details will follow as they become available

 ||Palm Sunday Concert

 |Thursday 6th June and Saturday 8th June 2019